Ardnys/it-isqs-community/README.md

+# IT-ISQS Website

+## Usage

+You need to put supabase anon key and supabase url in `env/.env`.
+Obtain them at `https://supabase.com/dashboard/project/{PROJECT_ID}/settings/api`
+Don't forget to install dependencies.
+Navigate to /auth and login using `deez@mail.com` email and `helloworld` password.

+> Beware.
+It's awfully slow.

+Below came from template.

+---

 # React, mantine, supabase template

 Opinionated and ready to go tempalte, for when you need to bootstrap an app in a minute.